lnxcrew/LNX-CREW/Bypass_NodeJS/README.md

 }
 ```

 In practice, this means that the immediate reuse described in the API documentation is always insecure and that session caches are at risk of storing insecure sessions.
-The most important implementation of a session cache is in the https library (https://github.com/nodejs/node/blob/b1d4c13430c92e94920f0c8c9ba1295c075c9e89/lib/https.js#L130): New sessions are stored in the cache when the \u2018session' event is triggered and are evicted once a tls socket is closed with an error.
+The most important implementation of a session cache is in the https library (https://github.com/nodejs/node/blob/b1d4c13430c92e94920f0c8c9ba1295c075c9e89/lib/https.js#L130): N
+ew sessions are stored in the cache when the \u2018session' event is triggered and are evicted once a tls socket is closed with an error.
 ```java
  if (options._agentKey) {
     // Cache new session for reuse